The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 This is the last train of the day.

 Find all the dates and times for this journey

 8 h 8 m

 It's difficult to get from Paris to Berlin without changing at least once.

-For as little as £75 you can travel by train from Paris to Berlin with Deutsche Bahn.
-Omio will show you the best deals, timetables and tickets available for this journey.
+You can travel by train from Paris to Berlin with Deutsche Bahn for as low as £65.
+When you search for timetables and tickets, Omio will show you the best trip.

-Find your perfect trip between Paris and Berlin with Deutsche Bahn (DB)!
+Find your perfect journey between Paris and Berlin with Deutsche Bahn (DB)!
 Check out the DB train timetables between Paris and Berlin and then book cheap DB tickets with Omio.
-The distance between Paris and Berlin by DB is 544 miles (878 km) and the cheapest price for a DB ticket between Paris and Berlin is £75.
+The distance from Paris to Berlin by DB is 544 miles (878 km) and the cheapest price for a DB ticket from Paris to Berlin is £65.

 DB is the main operator of train services in Germany, making on average 40, 000 train journeys per day.
 A special feature of DB is its wide range of ticket types, savings offers including Super Saver, Saver, and Flexible fares and discount cards like the Bahncard 25, 50 and 100, which you can also use at Omio.

 DB uses different types of trains such as the ICE (Intercity Express), IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn) on its routes, which differ in terms of comfort and the time required to travel.
 For example, while WCs are standard amenities, services like an onboard restaurant or free WiFi are only available on certain trains.